maharshi-sinha/webBySelf/HtmlCheatSheet/aboutHTML.md

 - HTML consists of a series of elements
 - HTML elements tell the browser how to display the content
 - HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

+# what is needed to start:

+- web browser

+## A text editor

+- vscode,
+- sublime text,
+- atom,
+- brackets